bernarddorcin/UpdateServerIP_toStaticIP_ChangeHostname_EnableRemoteConnection/README.md

 [Update Hostname]

-To update the computer name, click on the field to take to you into the system properties.
-Select rename server name by clicking change, update the host name, select apply and click okay to update the computer name.
+To update the computer name, click on the Computer Name field to access the system properties.
+Then, select the option to rename the server by clicking Change.
+Update the hostname, select Apply, and click OK to confirm the new computer name.